This content is viewable by Everyone

 - Warranty may not cover service in the United States.

 - Certain software does not work with foreign versions of operating systems.

 Always wait to upgrade to new major versions of operating systems

 UCSF has many computer systems, and it's impossible for all of our systems to be compatible with new major versions of operating systems on the day they become available.
 Consequently, we strongly discourage you from upgrading until UCSF Information Technology has sent an all-clear message to the community.
 If you upgrade before the all-clear, UCSF IT will support you as best it can, but until a permanent solution is in place, you might lose certain functionality.

 You must have the following software installed on your computer.
 You may be prevented from connecting to the UCSF network without having all the required security software installed.

-Windows Users: Please upgrade to Windows 10, version 1909.
+Windows Users: Please upgrade to Windows 10.
 If you have Windows 10 Home edition, you will need to upgrade to Windows 10 Education.

 Students can obtain a free license for Windows 10 Education from UCSF OnTheHub.
 Be sure to keep a copy of the product key as it is only available online for a short period of time.
 To change your version of Windows, search for "Activation" from the Start menu and click the Activation shortcut.
 Click Change product key, enter your new product key, and follow the on-screen instructions.

 NOTE: Windows 11 NOT yet supported by UCSF IT